ahmed-musallam/AtACE-AEM-Vue/README.md

 # Vue Sample Implementation with AEM

+This is the demo code for my presentation for AtACE [Developing AEM component using Vue.js](https://helpx.adobe.com/experience-manager/kt/eseminars/ask-the-expert/aem-vue.html)

+> Tested only on AEM 6.4.
+Though it "should" wok on AEM 6.3 but have not tested.

 # aem-sample-vue-silos
 A demo of a pattern where each AEM component *can* be a Vue instance.